carpentries/lesson-development-training/learners/checkout.md

 Although we have used CodiMD for notetaking during Collaborative Lesson Development Training, Etherpad is used for community sessions including Pilot Workshop Debriefs.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+## GitHub Skill-ups
+Although not a required part of Lesson Developer checkout, we recommend that you also [register to participate in a GitHub Skill-up session](FIXME).
+You do not need to wait until you have completed a pilot of your new lesson to benefit from this skill-up.

 _Note: some content on this page has been reused and adapted from [the equivalent page in the Instructor Training curriculum](https://carpentries.github.io/instructor-training/checkout.html)._